-The New York City Racial Justice Commission will hold a public meeting at 4:00 p.m. on Monday, May 2, 2022.
-The Commissioners and staff will discuss the non-partisan voter education plan.
+The New York City Racial Justice Commission will hold a public meeting at 10:00 a.m. on Wednesday, October 26, 2022.
+The Commissioners and staff will discuss the three racial justice ballot questions that will appear on the November 8th ballot with the intention to educate New Yorkers on the questions and encourage voter turnout.